oscarotero/Embed/README.md

 Used to get data from oembed api if it's available.
 It accepts two options:

 * parameters (array): Extra query parameters to send with the oembed request
-* embedlyKey (string): If it's defined and the page has not its own oembed service, use the embedly api.
+* embedlyKey (string): If it's defined, use embed.ly api as fallback oembed provider.
+* iframelyKey (string): If it's defined, use iframe.ly api as fallback oembed provider.

 #### html